hejipalanski/votingapp-nodejs-mysql/README.md

 # votingapp-nodejs-mysql
-This is a demo project I made which implements ReSTFUL API's in NODE JS.
+This is a demo project I made which implements ReSTFUL API's in NODE JS (FOR STUDY PURPOSES)